-Although the lands of the New World were inhabited before the arrival of Europeans, the changes since arrival have been enormous, especially during the last two centuries.
-Peak United States emissions from land-use change occurred late in the nineteenth century, and the last few decades have experienced a carbon sink (Houghton et al., 1999; Hurtt et al., 2002).
-In Canada, peak emissions occurred nearly a century later than in the United States, and current data show that land-use change causes a net carbon sink (Environment Canada, 2005).
-In Mexico, the emissions of carbon continue to increase from net deforestation.
-All three countries may be in different stages of the same development pattern (see Fig. 3-2).
+6 Although the lands of the New World were inhabited before the arrival of Europeans, the changes 7 since arrival have been enormous, especially during the last two centuries.
+Peak United States emissions 8 from land-use change occurred late in the nineteenth century, and the last few decades have experienced a 9 carbon sink (Houghton et al., 1999; Hurtt et al., 2002).
+In Canada, peak emissions occurred nearly a 10 century later than in the United States, and current data show that land-use change causes a net carbon 11 sink (Environment Canada, 2005).
+In Mexico, the emissions of carbon continue to increase from net 12 deforestation.
+All three countries may be in different stages of the same development pattern (see Fig. 3-13 2).

-The largest changes in land use and the largest emissions of carbon came from the expansion of croplands.
-In addition to the carbon lost from trees, soils lose 25-30% of their initial carbon content (to a depth of 1 m) when cultivated.
-In the United States, croplands increased from about 0.25 million hectare in 1700 to 236 million hectare in 1990 (Houghton et al., 1999; Houghton and Hackler, 2000).
-The most rapid expansion (and the largest emissions) occurred between 1800 and 1900, and since 1920 there has been little net change in cropland area.
-Pastures expanded nearly as much, from 0.01 million to 231 million hectare, most of the increase taking place between 1850 and 1950.
-As most pastures were derived from grasslands, the associated changes in carbon stocks were modest.
+14 The largest changes in land use and the largest emissions of carbon came from the expansion of 15 croplands.
+In addition to the carbon lost from trees, soils lose 25-30% of their initial carbon content (to a 16 depth of 1 m) when cultivated.
+In the United States, croplands increased from about 0.25 million hectare 17 in 1700 to 236 million hectare in 1990 (Houghton et al., 1999; Houghton and Hackler, 2000).
+The most 18 rapid expansion (and the largest emissions) occurred between 1800 and 1900, and since 1920 there has 19 been little net change in cropland area.
+Pastures expanded nearly as much, from 0.01 million to 231 20 million hectare, most of the increase taking place between 1850 and 1950.
+As most pastures were derived 21 from grasslands, the associated changes in carbon stocks were modest.

-The total area of forests and woodlands in the United States declined as a result of agricultural expansion by 160 million hectare (38%), but this net change obscures the dynamics of forest loss and recovery, especially in the eastern part of the United States.
-After 1920, forest areas increased by 14 million hectare nationwide as farmlands continued to be abandoned in the northeast, southeast, and north central regions.
-Nevertheless, another 4 million hectare of forest were lost in other regions, and the net recovery of 10 million hectare offset only 6% of the net loss (Houghton and Hackler, 2000).

-Between 1938 and 2002, the total area of forest land in the conterminous United States decreased slightly, by 3 million hectare (Smith et al., 2004).
-This small change is the net result of much larger shifts among land-use classes (Birdsey and Lewis, 2003).
-Gains of forest land, primarily from cropland and pasture, were about 50 million hectare for this period.
-Losses of forest land to cropland, pasture, and developed use were about 53 million hectare for the same period.
-Gains of forest land were primarily in the Eastern United States, whereas losses to cropland and pasture were predominantly in the South, and losses to developed use were spread around all regions of the United States.
+22 The total area of forests and woodlands in the United States declined as a result of agricultural 23 expansion by 160 million hectare (38%), but this net change obscures the dynamics of forest loss and 24 recovery, especially in the eastern part of the United States.
+After 1920, forest areas increased by 14 25 million hectare nationwide as farmlands continued to be abandoned in the northeast, southeast, and north 26 central regions.
+Nevertheless, another 4 million hectare of forest were lost in other regions, and the net 27 recovery of 10 million hectare offset only 6% of the net loss (Houghton and Hackler, 2000).
+28 Between 1938 and 2002, the total area of forest land in the conterminous United States decreased 29 slightly, by 3 million hectare (Smith et al., 2004).
+This small change is the net result of much larger shifts 30 among land-use classes (Birdsey and Lewis, 2003).
+Gains of forest land, primarily from cropland and the Eastern United States, whereas losses to cropland and pasture were predominantly in the South, and losses to developed use were spread around all regions of the United States.